Anyone At Home celebrates the lived experience of design.

 My hope is that these stories will inspire others, spark ideas, develop understanding, widen connections, dispel myths and fill existing gaps in our knowledge of home.

-I would like to thank everyone who participated in this project for letting me into their lives and homes so I could share this with you.
+I would like to thank everyone who participated in this project.
+These individuals kindly let me into their lives and homes so I could share this with you.

 People × Society × Home × Design